zopefoundation/zope.paste/README.txt

 Configuration is very simple.
 There are three steps that need to be
 performed:

-1. Configure a named IServerType utility
+1. Configure a named IServerType utility (by default, we already define a utility named `Paste.Main`).

-2. Change the <server> directive on <INSTANCE_HOME>/etc/zope.conf to use the newly-created IServerType utility
+2. Change the <server> directive on <INSTANCE_HOME>/etc/zope.conf to use the newly-created 'IServerType' utility (out of the box, you can just swap out 'HTTP' or 'WSGI-HTTP' by 'Paste.Main').

 3. Configure a WSGI application using `paste.deploy`_ syntax in
    <INSTANCE_HOME>/etc/paste.ini

-By default, we already define a utility named `Paste.Main`.

 Here's an example of how to configure the `Paste.Main` application using paste.deploy to use the Zope 3 publisher as a WSGI app: